cockroachdb/docs/_includes/v19.1/orchestration/start-cockroachdb-helm-insecure.md

     You can customize your deployment by passing [configuration parameters](https://github.com/helm/charts/tree/master/stable/cockroachdb#configuration) to `helm install` using the `--set key=value[,key=value]` flag.
 For a production cluster, you should consider modifying the `Storage` and `StorageClass` parameters.
 This chart defaults to 100 GiB of disk space per pod, but you may want more or less depending on your use case, and the default persistent volume `StorageClass` in your environment may not be what you want for a database (e.g., on GCE and Azure the default is not SSD).
     {{site.data.alerts.end}}

-4. Confirm that three pods are `Running` successfully:
+4. Confirm that three pods are `Running` successfully and that the one-time cluster initialization has `Completed`:

     {% include copy-clipboard.html %}
     ~~~ shell